-The School of Creative Writing and the Theatre Program in the Department of Theatre and Film offer a program of on-campus study which leads to a Master of Fine Arts in Creative Writing and Theatre.
+The School of Creative Writing and the Department of Theatre and Film offer a program of on-campus study which leads to a Master of Fine Arts in Creative Writing and Theatre.
 Both Creative Writing and Theatre evaluate candidates' applications, and approval is required from both programs.
-Candidates need to submit writing portfolios and CV's directly to Creative Writing in the application process.

-Students are required to complete thirty-six (36) credits of coursework in Creative Writing and Theatre.
-The required courses are: Creative Writing 507 (6 credits), Theatre 562 (3 credit seminar, offered biannually) and Creative Writing 599 (6 credits).
-CRWR 599 is the Thesis requirement, which is a full-length stage play (or its equivalent) that must be approved and accepted by both programs.
-Master of Fine Arts in Creative Writing and Theatre students may complete the rest of their courses requirements either with Creative Writing graduate writing workshops, or Theatre graduate (or equivalent) courses with the approval of their Creative Writing and Theatre supervisors.
+Students in this program complete thirty-six (36) credits of coursework in Creative Writing and Theatre.
+Required courses are: Creative Writing 507 (6 credits), Theatre 562 (3 credit seminar, offered biannually) and Creative Writing 599 (6 credits).
+CRWR 599 is the Thesis requirement, which is a full-length stage play or its equivalent that must be approved and accepted by both programs.
+Master of Fine Arts in Creative Writing and Theatre students may complete the rest of their course requirements either with Creative Writing graduate writing workshops or Theatre graduate (or equivalent) courses with the approval of their Creative Writing and Theatre supervisors.

-Master of Fine Arts in Creative Writing and Theatre students have two supervisors, Sharon McGowan (pro tem) from Creative Writing, and Stephen Heatley from Theatre, who are involved with the implementation of their overall program and are also the thesis supervisors for their full-length stage play.
-The recommended time-frame for students to complete their course requirements, along with their thesis, is two years.
+There are two supervisors for Master of Fine Arts in Creative Writing and Theatre students: Frances Koncan from Creative Writing and Stephen Heatley from Theatre.
+The recommended time-frame to complete coursework and thesis is two years.